Executive summary

 Goal 4 — Support the enforcement of this API Policy

-• Single audit format across SAP, AWS, Azure, GCP — auditor doesn't have to learn a different shape per data system.
+- Single audit format across SAP, AWS, Azure, GCP — auditor doesn't have to learn a different shape per data system.
+Each platform's native authority decision is the recorded truth; AegisAI is the consistent envelope.

 6. Pilot path and commercial deployment models